codereallylikeme/eleventy_sitePractice/src/blog/2024-01-17-i-usually-feel-emotional-quicksand.md

 image: /assets/blog/cloudy.jpg
 imageAlt: A cloudy sky
 ---
-Life was never fair to people like us, anyway we still get on with it. when you are in that state of trouble, it will seems sort of like you being pulled deeper into the hole, just like quicksand, the more you try to get out of that shit sand the more you stuck in it.

-Do you feel like everything is a calamity ?
-Definitely you are not alone.
-Do you assume you can think your way out of it ?
-Hell no, do this instead.

-Tolerate that uncontrollable thought of yours, be forgivable even if someone hurt you but you are still alive.
-Be thoughtful, think good thought not negative. and the most important thing seek for friends and well wisher to whom you trust and feel comfortable with, because no man is island, we need support from each other.
-A wise man once told me "People can produce happiness for other people"
+Life may not always seem fair, especially for those of us who constantly face challenges.
+It feels like being stuck in emotional quicksand, where the more we struggle, the deeper we sink.
+Have you ever felt like everything is a calamity?
+If so, you're not alone.
+Thinking your way out of it might seem impossible, but there's an alternative approach that can make a difference.

+Instead of battling uncontrollable thoughts, try embracing them with tolerance.
+Forgive, even in moments of deep hurt, and harness the incredible strength within you.
+This empowering act not only liberates you from the weight of resentment but also allows your inner resilience to shine through.
+Remember, forgiveness is not a sign of weakness; it's a courageous step towards your own healing and peace of mind.

+Cultivate thoughtful thinking, focusing on positive thoughts rather than succumbing to negativity.
+Most importantly, seek out friends and well-wishers whom you trust and feel comfortable with, recognizing that no one is an island—we all need support.

+As a wise man once told me, "People can produce happiness for other people."
+By sharing our burdens and joys, we not only find solace but also contribute to the well-being of those around us.

-Oh I forget to mention emotional quicksand come and go, so I beg you not to get stuck in it, be mindful of your thought.
+It's crucial to acknowledge that emotional quicksand is transient; it comes and goes.
+Therefore, I urge you not to get stuck in it.
+Stay mindful of your thoughts and emotions, and remember that you have the power to rise above difficult situations.
+By letting go and embracing forgiveness, you create space for growth, positivity, and a brighter tomorrow.

-**I'll leave you with this phrase :  Never worry about yesterday or tomorrow.**

-Uncle T